beyoncé’s stylist marni senofonte reveals what it’s like to work on the most talked about video of the year

-We spoke to Marni about her incredible year, reflecting on the juggernaut that is Lemonade, and translating clothes from idea, to sketch, to the video shoot, and though to a promo tour, and working alongside the 'creative force' that is Beyoncé.
+We spoke to Marni about her incredible year, reflecting on the juggernaut that is Lemonade, and translating clothes from idea, to sketch, to video shoot, an to promo tour.
+Here, she sounds off on working alongside the 'creative force' that is Beyoncé.

-Hi Marni!
-When the video came out, there were lots of fashion editors and publications that raced to identify the looks as soon as it came out.
-Does it flatter you that people strive to unpick your work?
+When the video came out, there were lots of fashion editors and publications that raced to identify the looks as soon as possible.
+Does it flatter you that people strive to dissect your work?

 It is so impressive when you look back at a body of work, and it's this huge universe that you've created!